shkim1980/dailyair/README.md

 > While the AVD is running hold 'CTRL + M' and enable live reload, if there are modified files the application
 > will auto reload

+This application uses react-native-svg to render its graphs, this lib needs to be installed and linked into the project.

 ###### API to use
 > https://docs.openaq.org/#api-_